 - Be a positive leader in the classroom.

 - Be respectful of others, others’ property, and yourself.
 Think before you speak and choose your words carefully.
 Students are expected to work hard in class and to work from bell to bell.

 - No cell phones or headphones are to be heard or seen without teacher permission unless it’s an emergency (see Mr. Schramm in this case).
-Students with phones out will lose ½ their points for the day as well as losing out on bonus opportunities.
+Students with phones out will lose ½ their points on those assignment(s) the day the phone was out as well as losing out on bonus opportunities.

 - Tardy Policy

 -You are TARDY if you are not in the room when the tone sounds for the start of class.
 Warm-up problems start at the beginning of class.
 Students will lose out on learning/review as well as HW points for not doing this work.
 Make up opportunities will be given if tardies are excused.
 Students with 3 or more tardies will lose opportunities for bonus points.

 - Leaving Class / Bathroom – Locker Trips

 -If for some reason you need to leave class it is imperative that you inform me of where you are going.
 I am responsible for your whereabouts and need this information.
 Students leaving the room must choose an appropriate time and document their trip in the bathroom trip notebook.
 Leaving the room without permission (or leaving for more than 5 minutes) will result in detention(s) and/or consequences from the WHS administration.
 Students are expected to be back in 5 minutes or less.
 The 1st and last 5 minutes of class are off limits to pass use (these times are reserved for warm-ups and exit tasks).
 Students who take advantage of these policies will lose out on bonus opportunities.

 ASSESSMENT AND GRADING POLICIES